thejoyoflife/CKAD-prep-minikube/5.service-and-neworking-20p/problem-01/solution.md

     - k describe netpol netpol8 `always a good practice to check this for netpol resource`
     - k $tmp -- wget -O- 10.244.205.232  -T 2 `returns 2xx because it's the same namespace`
     - k $tmp -n ch5p01-universe -- wget -O- 10.244.205.232  -T 2 `returns wget: download timed out, because traffic from outside the same napespace is not allowed.`
-- pod9 with label `tag=subtask9` in the `ch5p01-secured` should not be accepting traffic from any pod within the same namespace, but the pod should accept traffic from any pod from any other namespace.
-    - This is a tricky one. one way to achieve this is to deny egress for all pods in the same namespace to itself.
-    - egress to google check `10.244.205.246`
-    -